libgeos/geos/DEVELOPER-NOTES.md

 * Ideally, new algorithms are implemented in JTS and then ported to GEOS.
   * Sometimes GEOS gains new functionality; ideally this is backported to JTS
 * Performance optimizations in GEOS can backport to JTS.
-  * Short circuits, indexes, other non-language optimizations, should be ticketed in JTS when they are added to GEOS.
+  * Short circuits, indexes, and other non-language optimizations should be ticketed in JTS when they are added to GEOS.

 ### Follow JTS as Much as Possible